kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 }
 ```

-If we were to call `launch` inside `runBlocking`, we would call it as an extension to the implicit receiver
+When we call `launch` inside `runBlocking`, we call it as an extension to the implicit receiver
 of the `CoroutineScope` type.
 Alternatively, we could explicitly write `this.launch`.

-We could say that the nested coroutine (started by `launch` in this example) is a child of the outer coroutine
+We can say that the nested coroutine (started by `launch` in this example) is a child of the outer coroutine
 (started by `runBlocking`).
 This "parent-child" relationship works through scopes: the child coroutine is started from
 the scope corresponding to the parent coroutine.

 It is possible to create a new scope without starting a new coroutine.
 The `coroutineScope` function does this.
-If we ever needed to start new coroutines in a structured way inside a `suspend` function without access to the outer scope,
+When we need to start new coroutines in a structured way inside a `suspend` function without access to the outer scope,
 for example inside `loadContributorsConcurrent`,
-we could create a new coroutine scope which automatically becomes a child of the outer scope that this `suspend` function
+we can create a new coroutine scope which automatically becomes a child of the outer scope that this `suspend` function
 is called from.

 It's also possible to start a new coroutine from the global scope using `GlobalScope.async` or `GlobalScope.launch`.